mckeags7/TeamCarteraGenerador/README.md

 <hr color= "slateblue" noshade>

 <h3 id='description'>Description of Project</h3>
 <p>In this project the user is compiling a team for a project.
-The team consists of at least one Manager, one Engineer and one Intern, but can contain any number of Engineers and Interns as needed.
+The team consists of at least one Manager, one Engineer and one Intern, but can contain any number of Engineer and Interns as needed.
 Once the team is compiled, an html page is generated with a card containing pertinent team information for each member for easy access.
 All of my lib/js templates passed tesing.
-Features of this project include a nicely styled html page that displays the team information and render functions to pull the information in.
+This project stands out because of the switch and case functions which allow specific questions to be asked about a team member based upon their role.
+Features of this project include a nicely styled html page that displays the team information and render functions to pull the information in.</p><br>

-The video demonstrating this project in use can be found via this link:

-<a href="https://www.loom.com/share/8312810da02f4354b0573870d9a4609c">Team Cartera Generador</a></p><br>
 <a href="#top" id="start">(Back to Top of Page)</a><br>
 <br>
 <hr color= "slateblue" noshade>